 20-yard construction roll-off

-The 20-Yard Roll-Off measures 20 ft x 7 ft x 4 ft and holds up to 2 tons for one flat rate.
+The 20-Yard Roll-Off measures 20' L x 7' W x 4' H and holds up to 2 tons.
+Ideal for cleanouts and renovations.

 Matte-black 30-yard roll-off construction dumpster sitting directly on the compacted-dirt site of a framed single-family home build in Lakeland, drywall and lumber scrap loaded inside.